 Throughout the crisis, Kennedy demonstrated calm open-minded engagement.
 He assembled a group that freely debated a wide range of options.
 When tensions mounted, the president would shrewdly suggest taking a break.
 The initial strong support for immediate military attack dissipated.

-— Arthur I. Cyr is Clausen Distinguished Professor at Carthage College and author of “After the Cold War.”
-Contact firstname.lastname@example.org.
+Arthur I. Cyr is Clausen Distinguished Professor at Carthage College and author of “After the Cold War.”
+Contact him at firstname.lastname@example.org.